suittokill/suittokill/README.md

 (I recommend reading my [card](https://suitntie.carrd.co) instead, it's formatted nicer and I worked hard on it)
 ### About Me
 Hey, I'm Valentine!
 You can also call me The Editor.
 I don't care *too* much about names, just be respectful please!<br>
 Transmasculine.
 I'm an artist and I write too, on occasion!
-I'm fictionkin You can ask me questions as long as you aren't mean about it. ^^ <br>
+I'm fictionkin.
+You can ask me questions as long as you aren't mean about it. ^^ <br>

 I love music, film, and story writing.
 I'm an artist! <br>
 ### Pony Town